CardCaster-UCD/CardCasterGame/ProjectDocument.md

 ## Puzzle Team
-The main focus of the puzzle team was to coordinate between world and combat teams to create implement features in the world for players to interact with.
-This keep kept us integrated in many aspect of the game's design like movement/physics and animation/visuals through interactables like:
+The main focus of the puzzle team was to coordinate between world and combat teams to create and implement features in the world for players to interact with.
+This kept us integrated in many aspect of the game's design like movement/physics and animation/visuals through interactables like:
 * vector effector plates (river tiles) - Alexis
 * torches and moveable rocks - Grant

 Our main puzzle map layout is 2 vertical and 3 horizontal river streams.
 These streams apply force to the player when entering the stream to move the player down stream in the direction of the current.
-The currents' speed is set to mvoe the player at a speed where they should not be able to reach the other side without something to block their path.
+The currents' speed is set to move the player at a speed where they should not be able to reach the other side without something to block their path.
 Interactable torches are placed around the map to toggle the elevation of rocks that will block the player's path as they flow downstream.
 ![](./Docs/images/cave.png)

 ![](./Docs/images/path.png)